oysstu/sture2019a_minerals/README.md

 #### refl_curves.py
 Create the reflectance plots in figure 6 and 7 in the paper.

-The reflectance is calculated either based on calibration data stored in the UHI-file, or from a stored Gaussian process model.
+By default, this is calculated based on calibration data contained in the sample-files themselves.
+Optionally, a path to a Gaussian process regression model can be specified (stored as .h5 and .pkl).

 #### train_model.py
+Using calibration data from an inclined reference plate, computes a Gaussian process regression model of the measured irradiance over the plate as a function of altitude/height and field of view (viewing angle).